tartaruz/-PAN20-Celebrity-Profiling/README.md

 ## Dataset

 The data usedfor the project is from [PAN20: Celebrity Profiling 2020](https://pan.webis.de/clef20/pan20-web/celebrity-profiling.html).
 Access is requested and granted by [Zenodo](https://zenodo.org/record/4461887).
+The data can also be retrived from the delivery at BlackBoard in a zip file.

 ## Prerequisites